jadenguyen/jadenguyen.github.io/content/publication/bunching/index.md

 # Summary.
 An optional shortened abstract.
-summary: "This paper utilizes game theory, nonparametric regression, and panel Data to detect income misreporting and uncover a novel mechanism that improves the screening process of welfare programs in developing country contexts."
+summary: "This paper utilizes game theory, nonparametric regression, and panel data to detect income misreporting and uncover a novel mechanism that improves the screening process of welfare programs in developing country contexts."

 tags:
 - Source Themes